CephBlockPool CRD

 Imagine the following topology with datacenters containing racks and then hosts:

-As an administrator I would like to place 4 copies across both datacenter where each copy inside a datacenter is across a rack.
+As an administrator I would like to maintain four copies of data, two in each datacenter and one in each rack.
 This can be achieved by the following:

 Pool Settings¶